 IV.
 PROCEDURES FOR PERIODIC EVALUATION OF A CENTER OR INSTITUTE

-Each center or institute will be formally evaluated in the fifth year from the date of its charter or charter renewal.
+The formal evaluation of each center or institute will begin in the fifth year from the date of its charter or charter renewal and conclude at least four months before the expiration of the center’s charter.

 The review committee shall be constituted as follows:

-The review committee's report of the findings, conclusions, and recommendations shall be discussed with the director and then submitted to the provost.
+The review committee's report of the findings, conclusions, and recommendations shall be discussed with the director.
+The committee’s final report will be signed and dated by the committee chair and submitted to the Provost.
 The recommendations will also be reported to the Academic Senate.
-Upon consideration of the results of the review materials, the provost shall make recommendations for action to the president.
+Upon consideration of the results of the review materials, the Provost shall make recommendations for action to the President.
 Recommended actions may include charter renewal (including continuation, reorganization, or changes in scope and focus), discontinuance of the center or institute, or other appropriate actions, such as reorganization.
+A final decision on the recommendation is determined by the President.

-Unless a center or institute's charter/renewal is formally renewed by the president following the evaluation process outlined above, the center or institute will cease to exist no later than June 30 of the sixth year following its establishment or most recent renewal.
-Upon termination, its resources will revert to the provost for appropriate disposition.
+Unless a center or institute's charter is formally renewed by the President following the evaluation process outlined above, the center or institute will cease to exist no later than June 30 of the sixth year following its establishment or most recent renewal.
+Upon termination, its resources will revert to the Provost for appropriate disposition.
 Donors' wishes shall be taken into account if donated resources are involved.
 Notwithstanding a specified termination date, a center or institute may be dissolved at any time through the evaluation process.
-In the event that a center's or institute's operation should become inimical to the interests of the University, the president, after appropriate consultation, may terminate it at any time.
+In the event that a center's or institute's operation should become inimical to the interests of the University, the President, after appropriate consultation, may terminate it at any time.